 Helser Bros.
 Transfer Company

-The 1912 Portland City Directory shows the Helser Bros. company located at 212 Couch (in northwest Portland) with a barn located at 350 Stanton (on the east side of Portland).
-At that time, the Helser brother lived on the east side near the barn.
-John C. resided at 411 Stanton and Henry H. at 350 Stanton.
+The 1912 Portland City Directory shows the Helser Bros. company located at 212 Couch (in northwest Portland) with a barn at 350 Stanton (on the east side of Portland).
+At that time, the Helser brothers lived on the east side near the barn.
+John C. resided at 411 Stanton, and Henry H. at 350 Stanton.

-The 1912 Portland City Directory shows the Helser Bros. company located at 212 Couch (in northwest Portland) with a barn located at 350 Stanton (on the east side of Portland).
-At that time, the Helser brother lived on the east side near the barn.
-John C. resided at 411 Stanton and Henry H. at 350 Stanton.
+The 1912 Portland City Directory shows the Helser Bros. company located at 212 Couch (in northwest Portland) with a barn at 350 Stanton (on the east side of Portland).
+At that time, the Helser brothers lived on the east side near the barn.
+John C. resided at 411 Stanton, and Henry H. at 350 Stanton.

 Marna L. Hing recalls the origins of the family business:

 My family came to the United States in 1876.
-My grandfather, John Charles Helser, was born September 12, 1881 in Hastings, Nebraska.
-One of my grandfathers brothers was born September 16, 1876 in Russia and another brother was born January 1, 1880 in Hastings, Nebraska.
+My grandfather, John Charles Helser, was born September 12, 1881, in Hastings, Nebraska.
+One of my grandfather's brothers was born September 16, 1876, in Russia; another was born January 1, 1880, in Hastings, Nebraska.
 They moved to Portland when my grandfather was 11 years old in late 1891.
 My Helser family was among the first Volga German families to come to America.
 In going back through my notes, Helser Bros.
-Transfer Co. was founded about 1902 by my grandfather John C. and Heinrich (Henry) Helzer.
-At this point I'm not sure which Henry Helzer it was, but I believe it was grandfathers' brother Henry who was born Sept.
-27, 1868 in Norka.
+Transfer Co. was founded about 1902 by my grandfather, John C. and Heinrich (Henry) Helzer.
+I'm not sure which Henry Helzer it was, but I believe it was grandfather's brother Henry, born Sept.
+27, 1868, in Norka.

-The picture of the house was probably taken in NE Portland, I think that is where the Helser family lived.
+The picture of the house was probably taken in NE Portland.
+I think that is where the Helser family lived.
 I have in my notes that the family attended the Second German Baptist Church on the corner of Morris and Rodney.
-I also have in my notes that Katherine Helzer has a brother Adam Helzer and a sister Mrs. John Rattey.
-I was looking at my notes that I took about 10 years ago and find that Jim and Teri Helser now own Helser Bros.
-I believe Jim is one of Morrie Helsers' son's.
+I also have in my notes that Katherine Helzer has a brother, Adam Helzer, and a sister, Mrs. John Rattey.
+I looked at my notes about 10 years ago and found that Jim and Teri Helser now own Helser Bros.
+I believe Jim is one of Morrie Helsers' sons.
 Morrie was my dad, Marnell Raymond Helser's cousin.
-Morrie's father was Henry H. born Sept.
+Morrie's father was Henry H., born Sept.
 27, 1868.

 Sources